JakeC007/JakeC007.github.io/research.md

     <div class="page-header">
       <h1 class="page-title">Research</h1>
-      <p class="page-subtitle" data-copy="RESEARCH-SUBTITLE">I study how to make AI systems safer for young people.
-The work is organized around three questions.
-For full citations of each paper&mdash;including the names of my many wonderful collaborators&mdash;please see the CV tab.</p>
+      <p class="page-subtitle" data-copy="RESEARCH-SUBTITLE">I study how to protect young people's privacy and safety in the technology they are required to use and the technology they choose.
+The work began with children's privacy in schools and now extends to youth AI safety.
+For full citations of each paper, including the names of my many wonderful collaborators, please see the CV tab.</p>
     </div>

     <div class="tabs-bar">